Moonspeaker/bitmask32/README.md

 # bitmask in dart

 A simple approach to 32-bit bitmasks.
 Used to send arrays of bools.
-MongoDB is using bitmasks as its flags paramenters.
+MongoDB is using bitmasks as its flags parameters.

 ## Getting Started